Exploring Tagless Final pattern for extensive and readable Scala code

 So far, so good.
 To reiterate: we defined the possible operations in a form of a

 Language trait, we defined helpers to convert Scala values into expressions using

-Ideally, because usually OOP makes it hard add interface methods but easy to add implementations.
+Ideally, because usually, OOP makes it hard to add interface methods but easy to add implementations.
 In FP, on the other hand, it’s easy to add new methods, but harder to add implementations.

 This is a big deal for every programmer, even though we might not think about it every day.
 No useful software is static – written once and left unchanged for years.
 Our software needs to evolve, hence extensibility is an important factor when picking patterns.